chenxingqiang/secret-learn/doc/roadmap.rst

 Purpose of this document
 ------------------------
-This document lists general directions that core contributors are interested to see developed in jax-sklearn.
+This document lists general directions that core contributors are interested to see developed in secret-learn.
 The fact that an item is listed here is in no way a promise that it will happen, as resources are limited.
 Rather, it is an indication that help is welcomed on this topic.